Avatar Scripts

 Script.update.connect(function() {

-rightHandPos = MyAvatar.getJointPosition(rightHandIndex);
+const rightHandPos = MyAvatar.getJointPosition(rightHandIndex);

-rightArmPos = MyAvatar.getJointPosition(rightArmIndex);
+const rightArmPos = MyAvatar.getJointPosition(rightArmIndex);

-fireDir = Vec3.subtract(rightHandPos, rightArmPos);
+const fireDir = Vec3.subtract(rightHandPos, rightArmPos);

-var distance = Vec3.length(fireDir);
+const distance = Vec3.length(fireDir);

 triggerDistance = distance > triggerDistance ? distance : triggerDistance;